MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/at.md

 ---
 title: at
-description: Windows Commands topic for **at** - Schedules commands and programs to run on a computer at a specified time and date. ms.custom: na ms.prod: windows-server ms.reviewer: na ms.suite: na ms.technology: manage-windows-commands ms.tgt_pltfrm: na ms.topic: article ms.assetid: ff18fd16-9437-4c53-8794-bfc67f5256b3
+description: Windows Commands topic for at, which schedules commands and programs to run on a computer at a specified time and date. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: ff18fd16-9437-4c53-8794-bfc67f5256b3
 author: coreyp-at-msft